-The Behavior Concerns and COVID-19 Advice Line is available to address questions or concerns about the behavior of someone in our university community, as well as questions or concerns from our university community about COVID-19.
-Are you worried about a student in your class, bothered that your roommate has been acting differently, or concerned about the behavior of a co-worker?
-Do you have questions about COVID-19 and need support or resources?
-If so, contact the Behavior Concerns and COVID-19 Advice Line at 512-232-5050 or submit your behavior concerns or COVID-19 questions online.
+The Behavior Concerns Advice Line (BCAL) is available to address questions or concerns about the behavior of someone in our university community.
+Are you worried about a student you know, bothered that your roommate has been acting differently, or concerned about the behavior of a co-worker?
+If so, call BCAL 512-232-5050 or share your concerns online.

 Call 512-232-5050

-- Option 1 - Behavior Concerns: Trained staff members are available 24 hours a day to assist the caller in exploring available options and strategies.
+- Trained staff are available 24 hours a day to help callers explore available options and strategies.

 - All callers can remain anonymous.